Kuuuube/ankihaptics/README.md

 - `Streak Type`:

+    `Per Collection` Streaks are calculated per-collection (all decks combined).
+Breaking a streak on one card breaks the streak for the entire collection.

     `Per Deck` Streaks are calculated per-deck.
 Breaking a streak on one card in a deck breaks the streak on the entire deck.

     `Per Card` Streaks are calculated per-card.
 Breaking a streak on one card does not mean streaks on all cards are broken.